StefanSchroeder/Golang-Regex-Tutorial/01-chapter1.markdown

 	// Will print 'true', obviously there are non-whitespaces here: fmt.Printf("%v", r.MatchString("/home/bill/My Documents"))

 Check a filename for validity (Note: Using my definition of valid, see above.
 Different filesystems/encodings will cause different kinds of problems when you use anything else.
-Did you know that '\n' is a valid character in filenames according to Posix?)
+Did you know that '\n' is a valid character in filenames according to Posix?
+[D. Wheeler paper on Posix filenames](http://www.dwheeler.com/essays/fixing-unix-linux-filenames.html).)

 	r, _ := regexp.Compile(`\W`) // Not a \w character.
 	// Will print 'false', there are no non-word characters here: